 Finally, one needs to appreciate the Herculean tasks faced by a hospital CIO.
 The above cartoon about the “butterfly effect” (known more scientifically as “sensitive dependence on initial conditions”) points up that, if a CIO changes one part of a hospital’s massively-interconnected computer systems, it will have effects (often unexpected and unpleasant effects) in other systems.
 Thus, an understandable desire on the CIO’s part to not change things unless they really, really need changing.

-Several years ago, the main hospital where I’ve worked for 20+ years (a Level I Trauma/Burn Center, Stroke Center, tertiary care teaching hospital), was absorbed into one of the largest health systems in the country.
+Several years ago, the main hospital where I’ve worked for almost 30 years (a Level I Trauma/Burn Center, Stroke Center, tertiary care teaching hospital), was absorbed into one of the largest health systems in the country.
 That meant a change in computer systems.
 At an early meeting with the new hospital CIO, he gave out the diagram here, listing the major new hospital computer systems and how they interact.
 I scribbled a few notes on it in pencil.
-I don’t expect you to be able to really read it (certainly not my scribbled notes).
+I don’t expect you to be able to read it (certainly not my scribbled notes).
 But it does provide a feel for the complexity of hospital computer systems as a whole.

 The Healthcare IT in a Nutshell page has more on all of these topics, with links for further reading.

 As far as ED-specific IT, you need to be able to clearly enunciate to others the needs of the ED’s work processes.
 While these needs are similar in some ways to both inpatient and outpatient settings, but in some ways, the ED is unique, and these unique needs have resulted in certain specific computer programs/functions.
-If you look at the “blob” diagram – which Dr. Alan Forstater and I first sketched on a napkin circa 1995 as we discussed the first of what is now the annual International Symposium on ED Information Systems – you’ll see that the two major functions in the ED are charting (which has much in common with inpatient and outpatient physician and nurse charting) but also ED tracking.
+If you look at the “blob” diagram – which Dr. Alan Forstater and I first sketched on a napkin circa 1995 as we discussed the first of what became the annual International Symposium on ED Information Systems – you’ll see that the two major functions in the ED are charting (which has much in common with inpatient and outpatient physician and nurse charting) but also ED tracking.
 ED tracking systems are, in some wise, unique to the ED setting.

 As you can tell from the “blob” diagram, charting and tracking are the big chunks of ED IT with which you’ll be dealing with.
 I plan to post here about both charting and tracking – watch this space!